markkimsal/zmws/README.md

 Majordomo Pattern
 ====
 This implementation is very similar to the majordomo protocol detailed here: http://rfc.zeromq.org/spec:7 One difference is that job requests are *asynchronous* by default.
-Synchronous jobs can be requested by prefixing the service name with "SYNC:".
+Synchronous jobs can be requested by prefixing the service name with "SYNC-".

+Installation
+====
+Clone and build the PHP-ZQM bindings from: https://github.com/mkoppanen/php-zmq (phpize; ./configure; make; sudo make install).
+Now you make fork, clone or use this project as a dependency inside your own project (http://bower.io).

 Configuration
 ====